-Cronus from Homestuck believes that the other characters should be totally impressed that he doesn't nearly lord his highblood status above them all as much as he could.
+Homestuck: Cronus believes that the other characters should be totally impressed that he doesn't nearly lord his highblood status above them all as much as he could.

-Played with hilariously in 'Sinfest''.
-Slick managed to do something good and Nana goodheartedly gave him a cookie and he mildly rubbed it in Xanthe's face.
-This trope would be in play, but he actually didn't really expect to get a cookie so it's pretty interesting.
+'Sinfest'': Slick managed to do something good and Nana goodheartedly gave him a cookie and he mildly rubbed it in Xanthe's face.
+This trope would be in play, but he actually didn't really expect to get a cookie.

 Katamari has Ace, whose desire for personal recognition makes him a completely self-absorbed Jerkass.
 Upon learning that his Snowlem cousin Sherman has mostly melted and needs help building up a body, Ace refuses to help until the other brings up a potential reward.